justWeird/HMS/README.md

 # HMS
-this is a hotel management shystem bla blA
+this is a hotel management system